Wollemanlech7/cm3-website/docs/index.md

 ---
-title: Home Page
+Program Star Point : Home Page
 ---

-This is the home page of Rahul's CM3 website.
+This is the home page of Arturo's CM3 website.

-## A smaller level Heading
+## Introduction to Programming

-### And even smaller
+### Day 1

 Just write to start a para.
 Use `**word**` to bold **word**.
 Use `*word*` to italicise.
 For a new para, you need to hit return at-least twice.